Thebes Greece (Thiva): A Local’s Guide to Europe’s Oldest Living City

 Mycenean Tombs

 The Mycenaean chamber tombs from the 13th century BCE are right across from the Park of Saint John.
-The most famous Mycenean tomb in Greece is in Mycenae.
+The most famous Mycenaean tomb in Greece is in Mycenae.

 Kadmeion